What is the specificity of the various choirs of the SPNM?

 How many concerts per year?

 It depends on the years.
 It happens that we prepare two different concerts during a year, a concert before Christmas and one towards the end of May beginning of June.
 But it also happens, as in 2018-2019, that we only mount one large complete work (Mass solennelle by Rossini in 2018-19).
 The year 2019-2020 was devoted to the preparation of Beethoven’s Missa solemnis, a masterful work that occupied our entire year but that we were unable to present, obliging COVID.
+In 2022-2023 we will present Vivaldi’s Four Seasons and Gloria for Christmas and Mozart’s Missa in C Minor in Spring.

 Interested in joining us?
 We will be happy and happy to welcome you among our group.
 Visit our page recruitment.